Working From Home in a Post-Covid19 Environment

 The key to successfully implementing remote working practices is to create and implement a set of home working practices and policies.
 This can be in the form of a plan that outlines everything from requesting holiday’s, accessing a VPN, security practices and equipment.

 A remote working plan clearly outlines to both you and your team the responsibilities and expectations in order to achieve optimal business efficiency.
-It also gives your employees a chance to see the efforts the companies have put in place to ensure that their home working set-up is as comfortable as possible and suitable to their needs.
+This also gives your employees a chance to see the efforts the companies have put in place to ensure that their home working set-up is as comfortable as possible and suitable to their needs.

 A good working from home plan will outline the following: